sanjida99/rmghc-workshop-19/README.md

 # Rocky Mountain Genomics Hackcon Workshop 2019

-An introduction to tools for reproducible analysis pipelines.
+An introduction to tools for reproducible analysis pipelines including Git, Singularity, and Nextflow.

 ## Prerequisites
 - a terminal/ssh client - we recommend [Git Bash](https://gitforwindows.org/) for windows; terminal for macOS (terminal comes with macOS, so no installation is necessary!)